 A survey carried out by The Guardian saw that 36% of Teachers got into their job through a love of their subject.
 One of the most important elements of great teaching is the Teacher’s depth of content knowledge which comes from a passion and interest in the subject.
 So, if you’re passionate about Hitler’s rise to power and World War 2, or the influence of Shakespeare’s works on modern English language, this career path could be for you.
 Implement your own teaching strategies into the curriculum and your passion will be mirrored by the children you teach.

 e-Careers offers support to professionals looking for a route in teaching, and for those who are already there.
-We provide a CPD Certified Teaching Assistant qualification for those planning a route into the teaching industry, and continuous professional development courses for education professionals who are looking to upskill.
+We provide a range of CPD Certified Teaching Courses for those planning a route into the teaching industry, and continuous professional development courses for education professionals who are looking to upskill.